garritfra/garrit.xyz/content/posts/2024-06-03-i-just-cleaned-up-40-gb-of-brew-caches.md

 tags: "guide, note, tech"
 ---

+> **EDIT**: This trick will probably not be as effective on your system as it was on my system.
+After writing this post I realized that I had the `HOMEBREW_NO_INSTALL_CLEANUP=1` flag enabled on my system.

 My system (MacOS) is getting more cluttered the more I use it.
 I'm sure you can relate.
 If you're using [Brew](https://brew.sh/) as your package manager (which you should 😉), you might want to consider running the following command:

 ```